TheZino/contrast-algo-opt-framework/README.md

 # Code from paper "A Framework for Contrast Enhancement Algorithms Optimization"

-Official code implementation from the paper "A Framework for Contrast Enhancement Algorithms Optimization", now under review.
+Official code implementation from the paper ["A Framework for Contrast Enhancement Algorithms Optimization"](https://ieeexplore.ieee.org/abstract/document/9897184), published at ICIP 2022.
-Complete code will be uploaded soon.

 ## Requirements